 The Axio is one of only a few beacons that allows the user to turn the Revert to Send feature on or off.
 It can be set-up to automatically switch back from Search to Send mode if it doesn't detect any motion for 2, 4, or 8 minutes.
 The Axio makes four loud beeps before reverting to let the user know it is about to revert.
 During this time, you can press the joystick to keep it in search mode.
 We liked this feature but preferred the Pieps Micro and Pieps Pro's design where they continually keep beeping after reverting back to Send mode.

 Even novice users can use the Axio, but in practice, it is designed for more experienced backcountry users, trip leaders, or avalanche professionals who will take advantage of this model's many capabilities and functions.

-At $470, the Axio is in-line with other very capable high-end beacons like the Ortovox S1+, Barryvox S, and Pieps DSP Pro.
-Similar to those beacons we think this beacon is a good value for advanced users and pros who will take advance of this beacon's special functions and design features.
+At $470, the Axio is in-line with other very capable high-end beacons like the Ortovox S1+and the Barryvox S. Similar to those beacons we think this beacon is a good value for advanced users and pros who will take advance of this beacon's special functions and design features.
 For beginners or more novice users this beacon is fine but is overkill, and these users will be spending more money for features and capabilities they will rarely if ever use.